 Things were getting frantic – with just two hours until interested grade prep to 6 parents were to assemble in our school library for our Technology Showcase, videos would not display on our new iPod touches.
-One excited class had been busy making videos and they were to show them using the iPod touches.
+One excited class had been busy making videos to show parents using the iPod touches.

 Urgent messages for help were sent out to all and any email lists.
 In sheer desperation, a discussion item was also placed on Classroom2.0.
 Within 10 minutes, we had the answer – not from anyone in Australia or our emailing lists, but from Matthew Needleman, in the USA.
 Following his instructions the videos displayed to a library overflowing with parents, grandparents and students.
 The showcase was a great success!

 This was my first taste of the power of networking and its ability to provide information NOW from anywhere across the globe!
-(It needs to be noted that I teach at Hawkesdale P12 College, a small rural, geographically and culturally isolated prep to year 12 school, in South Eastern Australia.)
+I teach at Hawkesdale P12 College, a small rural, geographically and culturally isolated prep to year 12 school, in South Eastern Australia.

-Four years ago, I joined classroom2.0 a ning set up by Steve Hargadon of USA.
-At that stage there were 3,000 members from all levels and tiers of education, all passionate about the use of technology in education.
-Today there are more than 466,000 members and I am proud to be a welcoming host on this ning.The above word cloud was made by highlighting the screen of classroom2.0, copying and pasting into wordle.
+I joined Classroom2.0,a ning set up by Steve Hargadon, in 2007.
+When I joined Classroom 2.0 there was 3,000 global members from all levels and tiers of education, all passionate about the use of technology in education.
+Today there are more than 79,000 members and I am proud to be a welcoming host on this ning.The above word cloud was made by highlighting the screen of classroom2.0, copying and pasting into wordle.